 Grand Paris Office Crane Survey

-The Grand Paris Office Crane Survey published by Deloitte records all office constructions and completions in Paris and the inner suburbs “La Métropole du Grand Paris” between 1 October 2016 and 31 March 2016.
-The survey includes all speculative office schemes1 of more than 1,000 sq m which (a) are currently under construction or undergoing comprehensive refurbishment, or (b) have been completed since our last publication.
-The data is provided by Explore and the survey is supported by Business Immo.
+The Grand Paris Office Crane Survey published by Deloitte records all office construction and completions in Paris and the inner suburbs (“La Metropole du Grand Paris”) between 1 October 2016 and 31 March 2017.
+The survey includes all speculative office schemes of more than 1,000 sq m which (a) are currently under construction or undergoing comprehensive refurbishment, or (b) have been completed since our last publication.